 Early History of the Bardslay family

-Another 117 words (8 lines of text) covering the years 164 and 1640 are included under the topic Early Bardslay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bardslay research.
+Another 59 words (4 lines of text) covering the years 164 and 1640 are included under the topic Early Bardslay History in all our PDF Extended History products and printed products wherever possible.

 Bardslay Spelling Variations